subham9499/OpenLANE-Workshop/README.md

   - ./flow.tcl is the script which runs the OpenLANE flow
   - OpenLANE can be run interactively or in autonomous mode.
   - To run it interactively we use the command '$/flow.tcl -interactive'
+  - To run it in autonomous we use the command '$/flow.tcl -design <design name>'

 ### Package Importing